Ceramic surface replacement – but is it possible minimally-invasively?

 3.3 Metal-on-metal: The great hope

-The special feature of this generation of cap prostheses was the material: They were based on metal-on-metal sliding pairs.
-This means: Both the cap on the femoral head and the socket in the pelvis were made of highly polished metal.
+What was special about this generation of femoral head caps was the material: They used metal-on-metal bearing surfaces.
+This meant that both the cap on the femoral head and the socket in the pelvis were made of highly polished metal.

 The hope was: